Roscoe L. Egger Jr.: Early life

 Roscoe L. Egger Jr. was born in Jackson, Michigan, on September 19, 1920.
-He attended Indiana University for his undergraduate work before serving in the Army.
+He attended Indiana University Bloomington for his undergraduate work before serving in the Army.
 His actions in Europe during World War II earned him a Bronze Star and a Purple Heart.

-After being discharged from the Army, Egger earned a law degree from George Washington University School of Law.
+After being discharged from the Army, Egger earned a law degree from George Washington University Law School.
 He worked for the General Accounting Office after graduation, and later worked as a private tax accountant.
 He joined Price Waterhouse in 1956.

 Egger immediately became involved in Price Waterhouse's tax practice as a specialist.
 He was partner in charge of the firm's tax practice at its Washington, D.C. office before heading Price Waterhouse's newly formed Office of Government Services upon its creation in 1973.
 Egger continued in this role until he was nominated by President Ronald Reagan to be tax commissioner on January 24, 1981.